 A good key to the three New England species can be found here.
 Some, but probably not all, will be identifiable from photos.
 The hard part is finding the bees – take lots of photos if find one!

-Dark-legged Yellow Loosestrife Bee (Macropis nuda) – Documented in the state prior to 1960, and subsequently found in at least 2020.
-A few recent records are not yet confirmed.
+Dark-legged Yellow Loosestrife Bee (Macropis nuda) – Documented in the state prior to 1960, and subsequently found in 2020 and 2021.
+Perhaps the most common species in the state.

 Macropis ciliata – Not yet found in the state, though the most common Macropis in Massachusetts.